A self-organizing thousand-robot swarm

 The first thousand-robot flash mob has assembled at Harvard University.

 "Form a sea star shape," directs a computer scientist, sending the command to 1,024 little bots simultaneously via an infrared light.
 The robots begin to blink at one another and then gradually arrange themselves into a five-pointed star.
 "Now form the letter K."

 The 'K' stands for Kilobots, the name given to these extremely simple robots, each just a few centimeters across, standing on three pin-like legs.
 Instead of one highly complex robot, a "kilo" of robots collaborate, providing a simple platform for the enactment of complex behaviors.

 Just as trillions of individual cells can assemble into an intelligent organism, or a thousand starlings can form a great flowing murmuration across the sky, the Kilobots demonstrate how complexity can arise from very simple behaviors performed en masse (see video).
 To computer scientists, they also represent a significant milestone in the development of collective artificial intelligence (AI).

-By Manuel Lindeboom, almost 3 years ago
+By Manuel Lindeboom, about 3 years ago

 Please log in to comment